 Due to 24/5 market hours, clients can review XTB cryptocurrency offerings and make trades at nearly any time.
 The markets have a 365-day contract expiry with high liquidity.

-This XTB cryptocurrency review appreciates that in addition to nine individual coins available via the broker, it also offers 16 cryptocurrency pairs.
+This cryptocurrency review appreciates that in addition to nine individual coins available via the broker, it also offers 16 cryptocurrency pairs.
 All come with competitive spreads and the choice of platforms.
-As an example of the offerings, the ability to trade Bitcoin on XTB includes leverage of up to 2:1 with a target spread of 1 to 1.5 per cent of the market price.
+As an example of the offerings, the ability to trade Bitcoin includes leverage of up to 2:1 with a target spread of 1 to 1.5 per cent of the market price.